MMartin1013/RobotOrders/README.md

 ## What I've learned

 While making the LinkedList I improved my C syntax, Data structure understanding, and my dynamic memory allocation skills.
+I also improved my understanding of how to use Makefiles.